Auston Matthews Game Preview: Maple Leafs vs. Panthers

 - In 34 of 74 games last season, Matthews had an assist -- and nine of those games included multiple assists.

-- The implied probability that he hits the over on his points over/under is 47.6%, based on the odds.
+- Matthews' implied probability to go over his point total is 47.6% based on the odds.

-- Matthews has an implied probability of 54.5% of going over his assist prop bet, based on the odds.
+- There is a 54.5% chance of Matthews having more than 0.5 assists, based on the moneyline odds.

 Sign up for Underdog fantasy today.